kekonn/fercord/README.md

 ## Docker

 The container has a built-in `config.toml` stored at `/config/config.toml`.
 The only setting set there is job_interval_min (set to 1).
+If you want to build your own docker image, you can override the location fercord looks for the config file by setting the `CONFIG` environment variable in the Dockerfile.

 This means the following environment variables HAVE to be specified in order for the container to be able to function: